-285 On 14 September 2015, ASX listed Aspen Group and unlisted APPF announced that they had entered into an agreement to merge the two groups.
+On 14 September 2015, ASX listed Aspen Group and unlisted APPF announced that they had entered into an agreement to merge the two groups.
 Aspen already held a 42% interest in APPF and managed the Fund.
 On 26 October 2015, Discovery Parks Group announced a competing takeover offer for APPF for cash consideration of \$0.58 per APPF security.
 In order to secure the asset, on 20 November 2015, Discovery Parks Group increased its offer to \$0.63 per APPF security.
 At the time of the acquisition APPF owned and operated a \$223 million portfolio of 21 short stay and permanent residential accommodation properties located in major tourist destinations and retiree regions throughout Australia.
-The parks typically have a combination of permanent residents and annual tourists own their cabin and lease the land from APPF.
+The parks typically have a combination of permanent cabins and caravans, as well as powered and unpowered caravan / camping sites.
+Permanent residents and annual tourists own their cabin and lease the land from APPF.
 Four parks specifically catered to resource sector contractors.
 APPF paid a monthly income distribution from the cash flows generated by the property portfolio.